-In the evening, each House will have a house meeting with the Houseparents and new boarders will be given time to ask any questions and start to make friends.
-They will meet their allocated buddy who will guide them through the first few weeks of boarding and help them in the day school by taking them to and from each of their lessons.
+In the evening, each House will have a house meeting with the Houseparents.
+This gives new boarders the opportunity to ask any questions and start to make friends.
+They will meet their allocated buddy who will guide them through the first few weeks of boarding and help them during the day by taking them to and from each of their lessons.

 First Few Weeks